When a Company Outgrows Its Founders: How a Little Breakfast Chain Plans to Go Big

 But so far, at least, Eggs Up is not looking like a private equity horror story.
 Instead, it's looking like something far less dramatic, but a lot more common and instructive.
 It's a tale of what happens when a company becomes too big for its founders and more experienced operators come in to wrestle with its full potential.
 The private equity group that bought Eggs Up Grill is called WJ Partners, and it has some experience in this game.
 It acquired Pure Barre in 2012 and eventually sold the fitness studio to bigger investors; by the time WJ fully exited in 2018, Pure Barre had exploded from 96 to more than 500 locations.

-So if you live in the Southeast but haven’t heard of Eggs Up Grill — well, you’re about to.
+So if you live in the Southeast but hadn't heard of Eggs Up Grill — well, you may have by now.
 Shortly after the acquisition in 2018, the new owners installed a team of franchise veterans led by CEO Ricky Richardson, the former president of TGI Fridays.
-Eggs Up has already scaled to 40 locations and announced aggressive plans to reach 100 locations by 2022.
+Pre-pandemic, Richardson had aggressive plans to reach 100 locations by 2022.
 That projection has been adjusted to about 70 locations by the end of 2022, with 100 open by the end of 2023 — with an increased amount of business at those locations coming from takeout and delivery.
 "It's now 20% of our business, whereas it was about 5% of our business pre-pandemic," Richardson says.

 As it grows, Eggs Up will face a predictable question: How much can this growing company retain its authenticity?
 But that may not be the right way to look at it.
 Here's another question that, in the end, might really be more important: How much of that authenticity was holding the company back?

-Because the thing is, sometimes too much charm can be bad for business.
+Because the thing is, sometimes charm is just bad for business.

 That's how he got talking to Skip Corn.
 The two men attended the same Friday morning Bible-study group, and Corn brought his kids and grandkids to Eggs Up every Sunday after church.
 Corn had just spent a career in management for the PGA Tour and was reinventing himself as a business consultant.
 In 2005, he signed a one-year contract with Eggs Up.